-Marvel’s man without fear will be back for more gritty adventures when season 3 of Daredevil premieres on Netflix later in 2018.
-The latest update on the third season includes a mysterious new promo from Marvel, followed by a dark new teaser trailer that gives us our first footage of the new season.
+Marvel’s man without fear will be back for more gritty adventures when season 3 of Daredevil premieres October 19 on Netflix.
+The latest update on the third season puts the spotlight on the return of Wilson Fisk, actor Vincent D’Onofrio’s popular crime-lord character.

-Based on Marvel Comics’ blind vigilante of the same name, Daredevil follows attorney Matt Murdock as he fights crime in the courtrooms of New York City by day and uses his superhuman senses and martial arts training to protect the city at night.
+Based on Marvel Comics’ blind vigilante of the same name, Daredevil follows Murdock, an attorney, as he fights crime in the courtrooms of New York City by day and uses his superhuman senses and martial arts training to protect the city at night.
 The series premiered in April 2015 and stars Charlie Cox (Stardust) as the title character, with a supporting cast that includes True Blood actress Deborah Ann Woll as Karen Page and The Mighty Ducks actor Elden Henson as Foggy Nelson.

 Digital Trends got an early look at the first half of Daredevil season 3, so make sure to read our spoiler-free preview of the season and review of the first six episodes, then read on for more details about the hit show’s return.

 The Kingpin’s return

 One of the first casting announcements for the third season of Daredevil confirmed the return of D’Onofrio as series villain Wilson Fisk, a character better known to Marvel Comics fans as “The Kingpin.”
 Just a few days before the season premiere, Netflix released a video (see above) profiling Fisk’s return to the series.